 Instead of using a manufacturer’s product description and basic content for your business website, why not adopt trending methods that are used by social influencers like live video-sharing, and photo-sharing?

-This will automatically encourage the relevant audience to engage with your brand and share their good experiences with their networks too.
+This will automatically encourage the relevant audience to engage with your branding images and share their good experiences with their networks too.

 Do you publicise your brand?